 The University provided two face coverings to each student, faculty, and staff member.
 Face coverings must be worn when on campus.
 Hand sanitizer stations are available across campus, classrooms and labs are cleaned and disinfected regularly, and health and safety information is posted prominently.
 Learn more about the steps the University is taking, as well as information on other campus facilities, on Penn State's coronavirus website.

-Visit the University's Keep Learning site for resources, information, and support you need for your fall courses.
+Visit the University's Keep Learning site for resources, information, and support you need for your courses.

-Review the University’s online guide and visit keeplearning.psu.edu for tips on how you can build positive study habits in your new environment.
-We know you are likely dealing with new responsibilities and distractions away from campus.
+Review the University’s online guide and visit keeplearning.psu.edu for tips on how you can build positive study habits.
+We know you are likely dealing with new responsibilities and distractions.
 If you are feeling overwhelmed, confused, or just have questions, please reach out to a member of IST’s Academic Services team for support.
 We are here to help.

 Faculty Support and Office Hours

-With many students likely taking a mix of in-person and virtual courses this fall, IST faculty have been guided by two principles: understand that many students are facing additional anxiety and offer flexibility where appropriate.
-If you are facing extenuating circumstances that are interfering with your coursework, please discuss with your instructor.
+With many students likely taking a mix of in-person and virtual courses, IST faculty have been guided by two principles: understand that many students are facing additional anxiety and offer flexibility where appropriate.
+If you are facing extenuating circumstances that are interfering with your coursework, please discuss them with your instructor.
 Faculty are expected to hold regular office hours, though it is at the faculty member’s discretion if they want to hold them virtually or in-person.

 Virtual peer tutoring is available throughout the semester during normally scheduled hours (Wednesdays and Thursdays from 7-10 p.m.), and tutors are planning additional workshops to best assist students.
 Teaching and Learning Assistants continue to provide support and work with their assigned faculty member to determine if virtual or in-person support is most appropriate.
 Visit the college’s learning support site for more information.